MichaelCurrin/learn-to-code/en/topics/version_control/Git/configure/commit_message_template.md

 	1. Create the template file.
 	2. Exclude template from version control
 	3. Configure the repo to use the template
+- Skip ahead to [Usage](#usage) to see sample screenshots of committing with the template.

 ## About